Kirk Cousins Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 Recent Performances

+- In last week's outing against the Packers, Cousins threw for 341 yards while completing 68.6% of his passes, while tossing three touchdowns.

-- Cousins has racked up 822 passing yards (274.0 per game) and has a 66% completion percentage (66-for-100) over his last three appearances, tossing seven touchdowns and zero interceptions.
+- Cousins has put up 822 passing yards (274.0 per game) and has a 66% completion percentage this year (66-of-100) over his last three games, while throwing seven touchdowns and zero interceptions.

-- He's also rushed seven times for -6 yards and one touchdown, averaging -2.0 yards per game.
+- He also has -6 rushing yards on seven carries (with one touchdown), averaging -2.0 yards per game.

 Cousins' Minnesota Teammates